Identifying and prioritising health problems

 |Magnitude||Severity||Feasibility||Government concern||Community concern|

-Now answer these questions on the data in Table 13.1:
+Now answer these questions on the data in the table above:

 - According to this scoring system, which is the most important health problem?

 - Which health problem is considered by the community to be the least important?